arlept/mtklogo/README.md

 There are many ways to achieve this:

 * Using the SP Flash Tool program.
 This does not require you to root or alter the system of your device.
-It will probably void your warranty, though.
+It will probably void your warranty, though.is ppor
 * Using backup and restore of [TWRP](https://twrp.me).
 That alternative recovery program can fairly well backup and restore your `logo.bin` partition.
 * On a rooted device, you can tinker with the `/dev/...` blocks...